Gilded

 Where Newport's Gilded Age Stays Personal

 Newport's premium lodging market has split along recognizable lines.
 On one end sit the large resort properties anchored to marinas and event space; on the other, a smaller cohort of historic-house hotels where the room count stays low and the design vocabulary leans into original architecture rather than brand-mandated renovation.
-Gilded belongs to the latter group, and within that group it has earned a Michelin Selected distinction for 2025 — a credential that places it on the same recognition tier as properties reviewed and approved by the Michelin hotel guide across the United States, not merely listed by algorithm.
+Gilded belongs to the latter group, and within that group it has earned a Michelin Selected distinction for 2025.

 That Michelin Selected status matters as a sorting signal.
-The designation does not carry the star hierarchy of the restaurant guide, but it does require editorial review and reflects a judgment about quality across accommodation, service, and character.
+The designation reflects an editorial judgment about quality across accommodation, service, and character.
 For Newport specifically, where the historic-inn market ranges from genuinely curated to merely old, the distinction helps clarify where Gilded sits relative to peers like The Cliffside Inn, The Chanler at Cliff Walk, and Castle Hill Inn.

 The Service Register at Small Newport Hotels